rshtishi/pdf-barcodes-processor/README.md

   ```

-  Example 2 (Simplest way to create an instance of pdfBarcodeprocessor)
+  ## Example 2 (Simplest way to create an instance of pdfBarcodeprocessor)

   ```
   //It is required that image processor to be always customized, you need to set path of classifier
-  //till now the folder classifier-4 contains the best trained classifier, but if you want to train the classifier
+  //till now the folder classifier-4 contains the best-trained classifier, but if you want to train the classifier
   //by yourself
   // /pdf-barcodes-processor/src/test/java/al/tirana/pdfBarcodesProcessor/imageProcessor/OpenCVTrainingClassifierTest.java
   //class will help you generate the data for training the classifier ImageProcessor imageProcessor = new OpenCVImageProcessor();
   imageProcessor.setClassifierPath("src/main/resources/classifier-4/cascade.xml");

-   //file path of pdf file which we want to process String filePath = "src/main/resources/test.pdf";
+   //file path of the pdf file which we want to process String filePath = "src/main/resources/test.pdf";

    //the result after processing the pdf file